shibasis0801/rn-batcave/README.md

-ToDo
+This will be a framework abstraction layer for android/ios/web React Native is your View and Data Layer

-1. Platform Name
+This is your Platform Layer

-2. Key Value Store
+1. SQL Query / Cursor
-3. SQL Query / Cursor
+2. Location
-4. Location
+3. Camera
-5. Camera
+4. Permissions
-6. Permissions
+5. MutableState

 Open Issues: